Secondary Education—Teacher Certification, M.A.T.

 The subject areas available for this certification include: English, Mathematics, Biology, Chemistry, Earth Science, Physics, Physical Science, Social Studies, and Spanish.
 Successful completion of this program enables individuals to become effective educators by meeting the wide-ranging needs of learners with vastly different experiences, language backgrounds, economic statuses, and cultures.
 The program prepares candidates to incorporate technology into their classroom activities, respond to varied learning styles, and keep pace with education trends and demands.

 The Master of Arts in Teaching–Secondary Education Specialization is designed to accommodate full- and part-time students.
 The program requires field experiences in which candidates teach lessons to a student or a small group of students.
 In the final semester, students must be available for full-time student teaching.
+Clinical Placements will be within a 20-mile radius from New Jersey City University.

 THE REQUIREMENTS FOR ADMISSION TO THIS CONCENTRATION ARE: